KQED News StaffKQED News Staff

 Alan Montecillo is editor of The Bay, a local news and storytelling podcast from KQED.
 He's worked as a senior talk show producer for WILL in Champaign-Urbana, Illinois, and was the founding producer and editor of Racist Sandwich, a podcast about food, race, class, and gender.
 He is a Filipino-American from Hong Kong and a graduate of Reed College in Portland, Oregon.

 Alex Emslie is a criminal justice reporter at KQED.
 He covers policing policy, crime and the courts.
-He left Colorado and a career as a carpenter in 2008 to study journalism at City College of San Francisco.
-He then graduated from San Francisco State University's journalism program with a minor in criminal justice studies.
-Prior to joining KQED in 2013, Alex freelanced for various news outlets including the Huffington Post, San Francisco Chronicle, San Francisco Examiner and Bay Guardian.
-Alex is proud of his work at KQED on a spike in fatal officer-involved shootings in Vallejo, which uncovered that a single officer shot and killed three suspects over the course of five months.
-Alex's work with a team at KQED on police encounters with people in psychiatric crisis was cited in amicus briefs before the U.S. Supreme Court.
+He left Colorado and a career as a carpenter to study journalism at City College of San Francisco and graduated from San Francisco State University's journalism program with a minor in criminal justice studies.
+He joined KQED in 2013.
+Alex is proud of his work at KQED uncovering that a single Vallejo police officer shot and killed three suspects over the course of five months.
 He received the Northern California Society of Professional Journalists Best Scoop award in 2015 for exposing a series of bigoted text messages swapped by San Francisco police officers.
-He was honored with 2010 San Francisco Peninsula Press Club and California Newspaper Publishers Association awards for breaking news reporting on the trial following the shooting of Oscar Grant.
+He co-produced a Northern California Emmy award-winning documentary film and podcast on the state prison system and a 40-year-old murder case.
+Alex's reporting on the San Francisco police shooting of Mario Woods won a national Edward R. Murrow award in 2018, and his reporting on police killings of people with mental illness was cited in amicus briefs before the U.S. Supreme Court.

 Amanda Font is the Producer/Director of KQED's The California Report Magazine.
 She grew up in the deserts of Southern California and moved north for the trees.
 Amanda received a B.A. in Broadcasting with emphasis in audio production from San Francisco State, where she worked in the university's radio station and hosted a sound art show.
 She believes the difference between sound and noise is desire.